« HOME

 Every word leads somewhere.

 A daily puzzle where players connect unlikely word pairs through paths of related concepts.
-Unlike spelling-based word games, this is the first daily puzzle to transform language’s inherent network of relationships into an interactive experience with countless valid solutions.
-Each puzzle has a specific origin and target, but the path you take is entirely your own.
+Unlike spelling-based word games, this is the first daily puzzle to make the connectedness of language playable—with over a million ways to win.
+A child and a grandparent solve the same puzzle differently; the path you take is your own.

 Mouse